HiDhineshRaja/TensorFlow_Custom_ObjectDetection_/README.md

 ### Step 5:

-=> # From tensorflow/models/research/  folder in command line   run the below command :
+=>From tensorflow/models/research/  folder in command line   run the below command :

 python setup.py install

-=> # From tensorflow/models/research/slim  folder in command line   run the below command :
+=>From tensorflow/models/research/slim  folder in command line   run the below command :

 python setup.py install.

 ### Step 6:

-=> Testing the Installation
+=> Testing the Installation.

-	# From tensorflow/models/research/
+#From tensorflow/models/research/

-	You can test that you have correctly installed the Tensorflow Object Detection API by running the following command: python object_detection/builders/model_builder_test.py
+=> You can test that you have correctly installed the Tensorflow Object Detection API by running the following command:

+python object_detection/builders/model_builder_test.py

 => If everything in the above steps go fine then Tensorflow object detection Api is successfully installed in your machine.
    Now we will	proceed to create our own Object detection system with our custom data set.

 -------------------------------------------------------------------------------------------------------------------------------------------------